 8. The 80/20 Principles -Richard Koch

-Takeaway: Focus on critical tasks which require only 20% of efforts and create 80% of results.
+Takeaway: Focus on critical tasks that require only 20% of effort and create 80% of results.
 Hugely powerful concept, and I’ve found it to be generally true with my businesses.

-I used it with Calm the Ham to define my top customers – the 20% that give me 80% of revenue.
+I used it with Calm the Ham to define my top customers – the 20% that gives me 80% of revenue.
 Then I asked myself, How can I better serve these people?